conker19to21/Game-Boy-DMG-Color-With-IR/README.md

 ![image](https://raw.githubusercontent.com/conker19to21/Game-Boy-DMG-Color-With-IR/refs/heads/main/top%20(6).png)
 ![image](https://raw.githubusercontent.com/conker19to21/Game-Boy-DMG-Color-With-IR/refs/heads/main/bottom%20(3).png)

+Shoutout to NatalieTheNerd for their amazing Reverse engineering work which was referrenced for this project and can be <a href="https://github.com/nataliethenerd/CGB_ReverseEngineer/tree/main">Found Here!</a>

 Download and use the gerber.zip file at your preferred PCB manufacture and use these Board Characteristics for proper fitment.
 ## Board Characteristics
 The gerber zipped folder contains all the gerber files for this board.